-- uncapitalize in middle of words - any upper case character following a lower case character should be made lower case - type / [[:lower:]] [[:upper:]] - notice the second / is optional and not present here - then type $\ \ 1$ to move one to the right - \circ type \sim to change the capitalization - type nl. as necessary - the 1 is needed because vi will position the cursor on the first character of the match, which in this case is a character that doesn't change.
+- uncapitalize in middle of words

+- any upper case character not preceded by whitespace should be uncapitalized

+- type / [[:lower:]] [[:upper:]]

+- notice the second / is optional and not present here

+- then type 1 to move one to the left

+- type ~ to change the capitalization

+- type nl. as necessary

+- the 1 is needed because vi will position the cursor on the first character of the match, which in this case is a character that doesn't change.